 When it comes to mechanical time keeping, the oscillator is truly what allows the measurement of time.
 Take, for instance, a grandfather clock – it is the frequency of that pendulum swinging back and forth, at a constant rate, that allows the internal gearing to tell us the time.
 While things are on a much smaller scale, the same sort of principle applies to watches, be they mechanical or quartz watches.
 The humble oscillator has some really rather interesting developments recently, and that is what we will talk about in today’s edition of Historical Horology.

 Welcome back to our weekly installment, Watching the Web, where we have a quick look at some interesting watches and articles that have popped up over the last week (or so), as well as taking a second look at what some of our more popular articles this week were.
-Today, we’ve got a couple of articles on some things that are trying to disrupt the Swiss watch industry.
-After those, we’ll highlight (as usual) some of our more popular posts from the last week.
-Read on to see what we’ve got in store for you.
+Today, I will point you toward an open letter from Ariel at ABTW to the watch industry, and a review of a very cool bullhead pilot’s watch.

 Were you aware that we run contests here at WWR?
 And we actually give away watches?
 Well, we love to hear back from our winners, and Seth, the winner of the James McCabe Lurgan was nice enough to shoot us a note saying that the watch is beautiful, and even better, he sent over a wrist shot.

 What are the key features you would like in a basic dive watch, beyond the requirements for lume, pressure and a bezel?
 Sapphire crystal?
 A reliable automatic movement?
 A little flair?
 The Borealis Sea Diver is their entry level diver which offers a lot of value at a price point below $250, plus a clean, modern design.